 CRL's are published to the Telia LDAP directory and updated automatically.
-Normally latency will be a matter of seconds.
+Normally latency will be a

 4.9.9 On-line revocation/status checking availability

 Telia is providing on-line revocation status checking via the OCSP protocol.
 The OCSP service address is added to certificate extension as defined by RFC6960.